MenQuadfi (Meningococcal Polysaccharide Groups A, C, W, And Y)

 Seek immediate medical attention if you experience:

-- Allergic reactions (rash, itching, difficulty breathing, shortness of breath, swelling of face, lips, throat or tongue)
+- Allergic reactions including rash, itching, difficulty breathing, swelling of the face, lips, throat, or tongue

 - Fits (convulsions) with or without fever